PeterCxy/paprika/README.md

 `redirects`: OPTIONAL.
 A map of URLs where the key will be mapped to the value by Paprika using 301 redirects.
 This is mainly useful for migration from another blogging platform.

 `cache_maxage`: OPTIONAL.
 A value in seconds determining how long the browser should cache static resources from the blog.
 If omitted, the default value is a week.

+`extra_remote_proxy_whitelist`: OPTIONAL.
+See the Remote Resource Proxy section below for details.

 `hljs`: An array of language support from `highlight.js` to be included in the final binary.
 The full `highlight.js` is notoriously huge and there's really no reason to include a bazillion languages you will never actually use in your blog posts.
 This will be read by `build.rs` to generate a JS shim that will load all languages in the array to the final binary via `webpack` support for `require`.